-Linking Fitbit to Your Move Account
+Linking Fitbit to the Move program:

 Please Note: After your first initial linking, or if you haven’t triggered a sync recently, give it a couple minutes to fetch the data from Fitbit, then hit refresh on the web to see the most current data.
-Please note we don’t sync with the apps, we sync with the Fitbit.com cloud to the Move platform cloud.

 From the Web